hamedp77/noip-updater/README.md

 1. Docker (Linux)
 2. Pyinstaller (Windows)
-3. Running the script manually (Virtually everywhere)
+3. Running the script manually (Anywhere you can install Python)

 ### Dokcer CLI

 1. First you should clone the project using `git clone https://github.com/hamedp77/noip-updater.git`
 2. The Dockerfile is in the root of the project directory.
-You can build the docker image using `sudo docker build . -t noip-updater`.
-You can name your image whatever you want by putting the name after the `-t` switch.
+You can build the docker image using `docker build . -t noip-updater`.
+You can name your image whatever you want by putting the name after the `-t` option.
 3. For running the image you should pass 3 parameters as environment variables.
    - NOIP_EMAIL: which is the email address you use for logging in to No-IP.
    - NOIP_PASSWORD: which is the password for your No-IP account.